evanjflack/umpire_fe/README.md

 # umpire_fe

 ### Overview
-Study of bias in causal interpretation of baseball statistics.
-Introduces the umpire fixed effects methodology, which closely follows the judge fixed effects design, to generate plausibly exogenous variation in balls/strikes.
+This project uses Major League Baseball (MLB) pitch data and an umpire fixed effects methodology to study various phenomenon in baseball.
+For example, how do batters learn about and react to the strike zone of an umpire?

 ### Maintainers
-* Evan Flack (evanjflack@gmail.com), Research Assistant, Harvard Kennedy School of Government
+* Evan Flack (evanjflack at gmail dot com), Research Assistant, Harvard Kennedy School of Government

 ### Contents